 In today’s episode, we are going to be talking about internal communications.

 The First Step… How Employee Advocacy Forms an Internal Comms Function

 How does internal communications impact Employee Advocacy?
 Are they the same thing?
 Essentially, what considerations do you need to make when looking at both internal communications and Employee Advocacy?

-When we started selling our products back in 2016, it was really common for somebody to assume that because we’re providing a product that essentially works with the employee base, that Employee Advocacy sits as a function or an internal communications function.
+When we started selling our product back in 2016, it was really common for somebody to assume that because we’re providing a product that essentially works with the employee base, that Employee Advocacy sits as an internal communications function.
 And while there is definitely overlap, I would say that employee advocacy doesn’t necessarily sit as a pure internal communications function.
 And I’ll explain why.

 The primary objective of an Employee Advocacy platform is external advocacy.

 So if we think about internal communications being step one, that is, we’re providing content to the employee and hopefully they’re reading it and digesting it.
 But step two is that they’re taking that content and sharing it externally.

 In order to create something that can be shared externally, it has to be presented in a certain way that is suitable for sharing on social media.
 I think most people will appreciate that the discipline of creating good social media content isn’t the same as creating good internal communications content.
 So there’s a collaboration between the two departments that really if done well, means that an Employee Advocacy program can be a fantastic asset to both internal communications and external communications.

 There’s a couple of components to this that I find really interesting.

 So firstly, one of the primary objectives of people using Employee Advocacy is to attract talent.
 So by that external sharing of content, we’re creating awareness of our brand and we’re getting more people to apply for job opportunities within our organization.
 Those people then move from being an external target of our content to moving into internal communication, where they become an internal target for our content.